The Social Cost of Road Crashes and Injuries 2015 update was released in March 2016.

-The report finds that the total social cost of motor vehicle injury crashes in 2011 is estimated at approximately $3.14 billion (down from $3.67 billion in 2010), at June 2012 prices.
-This estimate includes both reported and non-reported cases.
+The report finds that the total social cost of motor vehicle injury crashes in 2014 is estimated at approximately $3.47 billion (up by 5.8 percent from $3.28 billion in 2013), at June 2015 prices.
+This estimate covers all injuries recorded by NZ Police, hospitals and Accident Compensation Corporation.

 Download reports from previous years: